madimessmore/measurements_project/README.md

 # measurements_project
 EAS3800C final project

-The intention of the measurements_proj file is to compile every component of each lesson required into one single file, rather than 4.
+The intention of the arduino_code file is to compile every component of each lesson required into one single file, rather than 4.
 Its creation was done in such a way that components can be left out if a sensor is not used.

 Each lesson arduino file has been added to this repo for reference.